JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 After four days she went already for a walk with my parents, without us.
 She walked well almost all the time.
 Only in one point near to the home she stopped to look back and she was little bit confused why we didn't join for the walk.
 But treats helped :D

+Also, huge thanks for the amazing doggy grandparents my parents have been for her.
+They gave a very warm welcome to our new family member <3

 ### Deet doggying around

 Now when Deet has started to get more energy and she has become braver, she has started to do somme little trick behind our back.
 That has been amazing to see, because it basically tells us that she feels comfortable.
 Of course, at the same time, it means, we need to be more and more aware what is she doing :D Every now and then, we found her eating our socks in the living room, biting a tape roll, trying to eat curtains or breaking the newspapers she found.